cheelboy/100-days-of-code-python/README.txt

 Day _ to _ is Intermediate Level
 Day _ to _ is Advanced Level

+To see description of each project, please see README.txt of each day.

 Here are the following projects I created each day:

 Day 1:
 ------
-Project: Band Name Generator
+Project #1: Band Name Generator

 Day 2:
 ------
+Project #2: Name Characters Length Calculator
+Project #3: Sum of 2 Digits
+Project #4: BMI Calculator
+Project #5: About-Me Generator
+Project #6: Years Left Calculator
-Project: Tip Calculator
+Project #7: Tip Calculator

 Day 3:
 ------
-Project: The Treasure Island Game
+Project #8: The Treasure Island Game

 Day 4: